WeblateOrg/weblate/docs/admin/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The migration of database structure to 1.8 might take quite long, it is
-recommended to put your site offline, while the migration is going on.
+recommended to put your site offline while the migration is going on.

 Authentication setup has been changed and some internal modules have changed
-name, please adjust your :file:`settings.py` to match that (consult
+name, please adjust your :file:`settings.py` to match (consult
 :file:`settings_example.py` for correct values).

 Also please note that there are several new requirements, see